Improving Technology Adoption Among Seniors in the Home Healthcare Space

 According to AARP, “Within weeks, Black had a new LG Android tablet, among 10,000 devices provided to those age 60 and older in the city, along with T-Mobile connectivity for two years…all free.”

-Improving Digital Literacy Among Seniors
+Improving Technology Adoption Rates Among Seniors

-Helping Seniors Adopt Technology With Confidence
+Helping Customers Adopt Technology With Confidence